ZebraCakes/ZebraCakes.github.io/index.md

 <H1>Under Construction</H1>
-<H3>This is the personal blog of me, Adam Peterson.
-It will be used for what I hope
-   will be several ongoing personal projects, some "professional", some for health, both physical and mental, and some "fun" projects.
+This is the personal blog of me, Adam Peterson.
+It will be used for what I hope will be several ongoing personal projects, some "professional", some for health, both physical and mental, and some "fun" projects.